 DEGREE PROGRAMS FOR: AVIATION MAJORS

 At Lewis, aviation students may select one of several tracks.
 These programs include bachelor’s degrees in Air Traffic Control Management, Aviation Administration, Aviation Flight Management, Aviation Maintenance Management, Avionics, Aviation Security, and Transportation Administration; the associate’s degrees in Air Traffic Control, Aviation Flight or Maintenance; and the certificate in Aviation Maintenance Technology.
-Students earning a bachelorís degree in Aviation Maintenance Management may also specialize in avionics.
+Students earning a bachelor’s degree in Aviation Maintenance Management may also specialize in avionics.
 Minors are available in Aviation Administration, Aviation Flight, Aircraft Dispatch, and Aviation Maintenance Technology.
 Students requesting to change their major to Air Traffic Control Management must have a 3.00 (B) grade point average and receive permission from the chair of the department.
 Aviation Administration majors and Aviation Flight Management majors may not also major in Air Traffic Control Management.
 Air Traffic Control Management majors may minor in Aviation Administration and/or Aviation Flight Management.

 Students have many opportunities for co-curricular involvement, such as Alpha Eta Rho (National Aviation Fratority), Flight Team (National Intercollegiate Flying Association), and the student chapter of the American Association of Airport Executives (AAAE).

 Strong emphasis is placed on preparing the graduate for the challenges of life and the aerospace industry in the 21st century.
 Particular areas of emphasis throughout the program include oral and written communications, critical thinking and problem solving skills, interpersonal relationships, and professional and personal ethics.

 SPECIAL CONSIDERATION AS A RESULT OF FAA REQUIREMENTS